 If we consider the longevity of the work as an object of discussion and study to be the single greatest achievement any artist can realize, than the fact that we’re still conversing about St. Anger a decade later proves that it is special, in the strictest sense of the word: it’s “distinguished by some unusual quality,” “readily distinguishable from others of the same category,” and “other than the usual.”
 If the Load albums are bad because of their poorly-executed pandering to mid-90s radio rock and Death Magnetic is bad because it’s such a bland attempt to recreate the band’s glory days, St. Anger is a much more noteworthy form of bad: it is so badly misguided as to make the creators appear to be insane.
-After all, what other explanation could there be for four grown men (yes, I’m including Bob Rock) who have collectively sold more albums than there are stars to listen to this and think, “Nailed it!“
+After all, what other explanation could there be for four grown men (yes, I’m including Bob Rock) who have collectively sold more albums than there are stars in the sky to listen to this and think, “Nailed it!”

 I think this is part of the reason why St. Anger is still a work of fascination to this day.
 It is a work of creative hubris, but it’s also a truly singular vision in a way that most albums, good or bad, never are.
 It’s their world, sucker.

 But I think there are two other reasons for St. Anger‘s notoriety.